 We loved IPVanish and would recommend it for users who want blazing fast speeds and great privacy.
-It’s among the most popular with torrenters and Kodi users, however, fans of Netflix may want to try another service since IPVanish does not unblock the popular streaming service.
-You can see a list of the best VPNs for Netflix here and our recommended VPNs for streaming here.
+It’s among the most popular with torrenters and Kodi users, and it unblocks Netflix.

 Prices are firmly in the middle range.
-A one-month subscription costs $10, three months for $8.99 per month, or a full year for $6.49 per month.
-All plans come with a seven-day money-back guarantee if you aren’t satisfied.
+A one-month subscription costs $8.00, three months for $7.20 per month, or a full year for $5.20 per month.
+All plans come with a thirty-day money-back guarantee if you aren’t satisfied.
 Payment can be made with a credit card, PayPal, Bitcoin, and through a handful of other payment providers.
 You only need an email address to sign up.

 What features does IPVanish have?